massalabs/massa/consensus/README.md

 * if there is a storage command sender, send it blocks that became final

 #### acknowledge block in consensus worker
-* check if already in block_db, update sequence_number if needed
+* check if already in block_db, update sequence_number if needed, or transition from HeaderOnly to FullBlock
 * go to block graph acknowledge block
     * if it is now an active block
         * discard waiting blocks that are older than latest_final_blocks_periods